Training structure

 Faculty of Science

-In water sciences, the use of probability and statistics to process hydroclimatic or water quality data is essential.
-Lectures and practical exercises will be used to bring students up to speed (Baccalaureate problems, Bachelor's degree), then a few new concepts will be introduced (in particular, testing for membership of a law).
+In water sciences, the use of probability and statistics for processing hydroclimatic or water quality data is essential.
+Lectures and practical tutorials will help students refresh their knowledge (high school and bachelor's degree exam questions), and then some new concepts will be introduced (in particular, tests of compliance with a law).

-- Elementary probability theory, combinatorial analysis. (course session n°1, TD1)
+- Elementary probability theory, combinatorial analysis. (lecture session no. 1, tutorial 1)

 - Discrete and continuous random variables.
-Probability law and probability density function.
-Expectation, variance, covariance. (course session n°2, TD2)
+Probability distribution and probability density function.
+Expectation, variance, covariance. (lecture session no. 2, TD2)

 - Simple linear regression (covered in TD3)